SorenKazam/countdown-timer/README.md

 # 💖 Relationship Day Counter

-A simple yet lovely web app I built to track my relationship journey!
+A simple yet lovely website I built to track my relationship journey!
 It counts how many days have passed 🗓️, how many are left ⏳, and shows a visual progress bar 📊 that updates as we move closer to our goal 💍.

 ![imagem](https://github.com/user-attachments/assets/bca258f1-4a3e-44af-82f2-f12b040c56ba)